Child sexual abuse: Europe

 In the United Kingdom, reported child sex abuse has increased, but this may be due to greater willingness to report.
 Police need more resources to deal with it.
 Also parents and schools need to give children and adolescents regular advice about how to spot abuse and about the need to report abuse.
 Software providers are urged to do more to police their environment and make it safe for children.

 In the UK, a 2010 study estimated prevalence at about 5% for boys and 18% for girls (not dissimilar to a 1985 study that estimated about 8% for boys and 12% for girls).
-More than 23,000 incidents were recorded by the UK police between 2009 and 2010.
+115,489 incidents were reported in England and Wales in 2023.
 Girls were six times more likely to be assaulted than boys with 86% of attacks taking place against them.
 Barnardo's charity estimates that two thirds of victims in the United Kingdom are girls and one third are boys.
 Barnardo's is concerned that boy victims may be overlooked.

 A 1992 survey studying father-daughter incest in Finland reported that of the 9,000 15-year-old high school girls who filled out the questionnaires, of the girls living with their biological fathers, 0.2% reported father-daughter incest experiences; of the girls living with a stepfather, 3.7% reported sexual experiences with him.
 The reported counts included only father-daughter incest and did not include prevalence of other forms of child sexual abuse.
 The survey summary stated, "the feelings of the girls about their incestual experiences are overwhelmingly negative."

 In pre-industrial societies

 Cross-cultural studies have reported that sexual relations between men and pubescent girls were sometimes performed for functional reasons in pre-industrial societies.
 Other accounts of sexual relations between adults and minors have also been registered.
 A 1951 research document reports Siwan men engaging with anal intercourse with boys.
 The report also stated that, among Aranda aborigines, "pederasty [between a man and a boy between the ages of ten and twelve] is a recognized custom".
-An 18th century report by James Cook reported an act of copulation between a man and a female estimated to be 11 or 12 in a public street "without the least sense of it being indecent or improper".
+An 18th-century report by James Cook reported an act of copulation between a man and a female estimated to be 11 or 12 years old in a public street "without the least sense of it being indecent or improper".
 In some Oceanic societies, adult men have been reported to have sexual contact with prepubertal females.
-A 19th century document by missionary John Muggeridge Orsmond reads that "in all Tahitians as well as officers who come in ships there is a cry for little girls".
+A 19th-century document by missionary John Muggeridge Orsmond reads that "in all Tahitians as well as officers who come in ships there is a cry for little girls".
 Other instances of adult-child sexual behaviors have been reported in the Marquesas Islands, Polynesia, New Guinea and in Kaluli societies.

 Accounts of sexual intercourse between children and adults have also been reported in Ancient Greece and Rome.